microsoft/DacFx/src/Microsoft.Build.Sql/README.md

 The latest release can be found on [Nuget.org](https://www.nuget.org/packages/Microsoft.Build.Sql/).

-Building and publishing database project is supported in the [Azure Data Studio](https://github.com/microsoft/azuredatastudio).
+Building and publishing database project is supported in [Azure Data Studio](https://github.com/microsoft/azuredatastudio).
 Support for SDK-style projects will be added in SSDT in a future release.

 ## Using this SDK